 Recipe FAQ and Tips

 Store leftovers in an airtight container in the fridge for up to 5 days.
-It’s really important to make sure the container is airtight because the grits will easily absorb off flavors from the fridge.
+Be sure the container is sealed tightly — grits easily absorb other fridge odors.

 It can certainly be a meal in itself, but Creamed Corn, Coleslaw, and Rice Pilaf are nice sides to add to the table.